sfigg/commercialization-public/customize/enterprise/shell-launcher.md

 ## Terminology

 * **Turn on, enable:** To make the setting available to the device and optionally apply the settings to the device.

 * **Configure:** To customize the setting or sub-settings.

 * **Embedded Shell Launcher:** This feature is called Embedded Shell Launcher in Windows 10, version 1511.

 * **Custom Shell Launcher:** This feature is called Shell Launcher in Windows 10, version 1607 and later.

 ## Turn on Shell Launcher

 Shell Launcher is an optional component and is not turned on by default in Windows 10.
 It must be turned on prior to configuring.
 You can turn on and configure Shell Launcher in a customized Windows 10 image (.wim) if Microsoft Windows has not been installed.
-If Windows has already been installed and you are applying a provisioning package to configure Shell Launcher, you must first turn on Shell Launcher in order for a provisioning package to successfully apply.
+If Windows has already been installed and you are applying a provisioning package to configure Shell Launcher, you must first turn on Shell Launcher in order for a provisioning package successfully apply.

-### Enable Shell Launcher using Control Panel
+### Turn on Shell Launcher by using Control Panel

 1. In the **Search the web and Windows** field, type **Programs and Features** and either press **Enter** or tap or click **Programs and Features** to open it.
 1. In the **Programs and Features** window, click **Turn Windows features on or off**.